RWKV/RWKV-wiki/docs/README.md

 # TLDR vs Existing transformer models

 **Good**
-+ Lower resource usage (VRAM, CPU, GPU, etc) when running and training
++ Lower resource usage (VRAM, CPU, GPU, etc) when running and training.
+With 10x to a 100x lower compute requirements compared to transformers with large context sizes.
 + Scales to any context length linearly (transformers scales quadratically)
 + Perform just as well, in terms of answer quality and capability
 + RWKV models are generally better trained in other languages (e.g. Chinese, Japanese, etc), then most existing OSS models